Keyfactor/citrix-adc-orchestrator/README.md

 	* When performing management operations to either of services, Users may enter the specific VServer name to complete the operation.

 	**NOTE:** If multiple VServers share the same Alias, all VServers that share that alias will be updated.

+* Supports optional linking of added certificates to issuing CA certificate if issuing CA is already installed in the managed Netscaler instance.

 <details>
   <summary>Cert Store Type Settings</summary>
 <br />